vukuskokovic/UskokDB/UskokDB.MySql/README.md

 # UskokDB
 And extension library for `UskokDB` used for runtime table creating and inserting/replacing to the table some examples:

+# THIS README IS FOR OLDER VERSIONS NEW ONE IS YET TO COME OUT!!!!

 ## Example 1
 ```cs
 class Person